williamollio/CPP-Modules/README.md

 // accessors
 // setter : set a (private) attribute (ex setFoo())
 // getter : which will be const (ex getFoo()) and used to get the value of a attribute

+// private and public are access specificier

+// namespace
+// a class is declared (class name)then defined (inside the brace)